Ewan MacColl: introduction

-The WCML's holdings include material from all aspects of Ewan's political and cultural life.
+The WCML's holdings include material from all aspects of Ewan's political and cultural life (you can search the catalogue here).
 These pages are an exploration, in greater or lesser depth, of that material.

 Quotations from Ewan MacColl throughout this site are taken from three books: